 Step 2: Choose and prepare images for use.

-Once you know your goal you’re ready to choose and prepare your images.
+Once you know your goal, you are ready to choose and prepare your images.
 These are the items to address before loading an image into your content management system.

 Image Relevance and Quality

 Choose images that will enhance the reader’s experience.
 Visuals should be easy to see and relevant to the surrounding text.

-This may sound obvious, but if you’ve ever come across a website with grainy or microscopic visuals, you know exactly what I mean.
+This may sound obvious, but if you’ve ever encountered a website with grainy or microscopic visuals, you know exactly what I mean.
 Visitors will judge the quality of your content based on the quality of their visual experience.
 And the search engines will note their reaction.

 Image Size and Clarity

 Research your target search term in Google Images and notice those that stand out.
 This your competition.
 What are they doing right, and what can you do differently?